yunaranyancat/AquaCrypt/README.md

 v0.01 - I just created the tool today, so I didn't focus much on putting the codes in proper methods/functions/class.
 I'll do it later.. :3

 v0.02 - AquaCrypt.py.
 Just realised the decryption only need passphrase and IV.
 LOL.
 Need some work to be done there.

+v0.03 - aquaencrypt.py + aquadecrypt.py - encryption and decryption using image and passphrase is now working.
+But the algorithm is too simple and not efficient.